fluencelabs/cli/cli/docs/commands/README.md

 FLAGS
-  --env=<testnet | mainnet | stage | local | custom>  Fluence Environment to use when running the command --finish                                            Finish capacity commitment after collateral withdrawal --max-cus=<value>                                   [default: 32] Maximum number of compute units to put in a batch
+  --env=<testnet | mainnet | stage | local | custom>  Fluence Environment to use when running the command --finish                                            Finish capacity commitment after collateral withdrawal --no-input                                          Don't interactively ask for any input from the user --priv-key=<private-key>                            !WARNING! for debug purposes only.
+Passing private keys through
-                                                      when signing a transaction --no-input                                          Don't interactively ask for any input from the user --priv-key=<private-key>                            !WARNING! for debug purposes only.
-Passing private keys through flags is unsecure.
+                                                      flags is unsecure.
 On local env